Arghajit47/playwright-pulse/README.md

     ```bash
     npx generate-pulse-report
     ```
-    This command executes the `scripts/generate-static-report.mjs` script included in the `playwright-pulse-reporter` package.
+    This command executes the `scripts/generate-static-report.mjs` script included in the `@arghajit/playwright-pulse-reporter` package.
 It reads the `pulse-report-output/playwright-pulse-report.json` file (relative to your current directory) and creates `pulse-report-output/playwright-pulse-static-report.html`.
 3.  **Open the HTML file:** Open the generated `pulse-report-output/playwright-pulse-static-report.html` in your browser.

 This HTML file is self-contained and provides a detailed, interactive dashboard-like overview suitable for sharing or archiving.

-### 5. View the Next.js Dashboard (Option 2)
+### 5. View the Next.js Dashboard (Option 2 - *Currently Part of the Same Project*)

-If you prefer the interactive Next.js dashboard (which requires running a server):
+**Note:** The Next.js dashboard is currently part of the reporter project itself.
+To view it:

-1.  **Navigate to the Dashboard Project:**
+1.  **Navigate to the Reporter/Dashboard Project:**
     ```bash
     cd path/to/playwright-pulse-reporter # The directory containing THIS dashboard code
     ```